-In February 2016, the FASB issued amendments to increase transparency and comparability among organizations' leasing arrangements.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), to increase transparency and comparability among organizations' leasing arrangements.
+The FASB has also issued updates to ASU 2016-02.
 The principal difference from previous guidance is that effective upon adoption, the lease assets and lease liabilities arising from operating leases will be recognized in the balance sheet.
 For public business entities, the amendments in this update are effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
 In transition, we are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach, including the option to utilize a number of practical expedients.
 We are in process of evaluating our lessee and lessor arrangements to determine the impact of this amendment on the consolidated financial statements.
 This evaluation includes an extensive review of revenue through leasing arrangements as well as lease expenses, which are primarily through operating lease arrangements for most of our facilities.
+We currently expect that most of our operating lease commitments will be subject to the new standard and recognized as operating lease liabilities and right-of-use assets upon our adoption, which will increase our total assets and total liabilities that we report relative to such amounts prior to adoption.